Pharmacoepi-Data-Collaborative/home/README.md

 We are a network of researchers from UCL and beyond who use pharmacoepidemiology methods with secondary datasets.

 This is our online knowledge hub - a resource for pharmacoepi researchers to share knowledge and code.
+We also host termly online [events](/events&training) with expert speakers, research competitions & problem-solving workshops.
+Details of our next event can be found [here](/events&training).

 🎯 These pages are currently in development - the below list shows which areas we have up and running (with links) and the areas that are still in plan:
 - [X] [Area for sharing re-usable code lists to identify clinical conditions, medications and other patient characteristics within electronic health record data](/codelists)